pauldwhitman/uaegoldenvisa/README.md

 > It is recommended that you translate your university degree and salary certificate into Arabic.
 Both are criteria for Golden Visa, and rejection will cost you time and effort.

 ## Stage 3: Change status
-At this point, you do not have an active visa and you are currently in the grace period.
-You need to do the logical equivalent of exit the country, and re-enter using your Entry Permit.
+In the previous stage, your visa was cancelled.
+At this point, you do not have an active visa and you are currently in the _grace period_.
+You need to perform the _logical equivalent_ of exiting the UAE and re-entering using an _Entry Permit (EP)_.
+You can achieve this by flying out of the UAE and returning, or simply paying for a _Change Status_ procedure _(highly recommended)_.
+When this stage is complete, you will have _"re-entered"_ the country using an _Entry Permit (EP)_.

 ### Prerequisites
 Stage 2 must complete.

 ### Formal ICA process name